mathiasbynens/evil.sh/README.md

-# `evil.sh`
+# `devili.sh`

 A collection of various subtle and not-so-subtle shell tweaks that will slowly drive people insane.

 Feel like trolling a colleague?
-Just add `source ~/evil.sh` to their `.bash_profile` and watch the chaos ensue.
+Just add `source ~/devili.sh` to their `.bash_profile` and watch the chaos ensue.

 ## Contributions

 Evil suggestions and pull requests are welcome.
-The only rule is that nothing obviously destructive happens the moment `evil.sh` is sourced.
+The only rule is that nothing obviously destructive happens the moment `devili.sh` is sourced.
 Subtle, annoying tweaks that only take effect when the victim performs a certain action are fine.
-On the other hand, a patch that adds `rm -rfv /` to `evil.sh` will be rejected.
+On the other hand, a patch that adds `rm -rfv /` to `devili.sh` will be rejected.

 ## Credits